(c) NetKnights GmbH 2025, https://netknights.it

 """

-tokentype = response.json.get("detail", {}).get("type")
+token_type = response.json.get("detail", {}).get("type")

-user_object = request.User
+user = request.User

-allowed_tokentypes = Match.user(g, scope=SCOPE.AUTHZ, action=ACTION.TOKENTYPE,
+allowed_token_types = Match.user(g, scope=SCOPE.AUTHZ, action=PolicyAction.TOKENTYPE,

-if tokentype and allowed_tokentypes and tokentype not in allowed_tokentypes:
+if token_type and allowed_token_types and token_type not in allowed_token_types:

-# the tokentype is not allowed, we raise an exception
+# If we have tokentype policies, but the tokentype is not allowed, we raise an exception

 g.audit_object.log({"success": False,